Contents

 10 Record keeping

-A record of the circumstances surrounding the detention, time of detention and arrival at the place of safety must be documented immediately on arrival at the place of safety (see appendix G).
+A record of the circumstances of the detention, time of detention and arrival at the place of safety must be documented immediately on arrival at the place of safety (see appendix G).

 All subsequent contact with and arrival times of the relevant professionals or agencies involved throughout the detention period, must be documented including the outcome of the assessment and end of detention period.